Most occupational pension schemes are set up under a trust.

 - If a participating employer were to become insolvent, as the Scheme assets are held under trust they are legally separated from the assets of the employer and would not therefore be available to creditors of the insolvent employer.

-- If B&CE Holdings Limited (the Founder) were to become insolvent, as the Scheme’s assets are held under trust, they are held outside of this company and, therefore, they would not be available to creditors of B&CE.
+- If the Founder, People’s Financial Services Limited (a company within the B&CE Group) were to become insolvent, as the Scheme’s assets are held under trust, they are held outside of this company and, therefore, they would not be available to creditors of B&CE.

-- If the Scheme terminated on the insolvency of the Founder, there is a risk that Scheme assets would be required to meet the costs of administering the wind up of the Scheme.
+- If the Scheme terminated on the insolvency of the Founder, members’ pension pots cannot be used to meet the costs of administering the wind up of the Scheme.

 - If B&CE Financial Services Limited (the Scheme administrator) were to become insolvent, new administrators would be appointed by the Trustee.